Thank you for your interest in participating in the Mardi Gla Pride Procession on Saturday the 4tth September 2021.

 There are points in the route that Glasgow City Council may order that no music should be played and these will be identified prior to the procession.

 We look for this to be a continual march with no stopping however emergency Vehicles/Vehicles/floatss will be given right of way as we are using public roads.

 The Mardi Gla team are working closely with a multi-agency team to ensure the success and safety of this procession for everyone.
 This team includes Glasgow City Council, Police Scotland, Medical providers and more.

-Mardi Gla fully recognise the Pride was born out of protest, with one of this year’s theme being Stonewall@50, and encourage political participation however those that abuse, disparage or insult the work of the LGBT Co-op, Mardi Gla or any other participant will be withdrawn or removed from procession.
+Mardi Gla fully recognise the Pride was born out of protest and encourage political participation however those that abuse, disparage or insult the work of the LGBT Co-op, Mardi Gla or any other participant will be withdrawn or removed from procession.
 We would also like to ensure that participants are aware of the following points to ensure positive and successful delivery of the procession.

 - No nudity is permitted, nor flashing or exposure of areas of the body which are normally covered when out and about in public.

 - No alcohol or drugs to be consumed whilst participating in the community parade.
 No alcohol should be carried in or on any float, or by walking participants.
 No participant should be under the influence of alcohol or any controlled substance.
 This is a reminder that it is against Glasgow City by-laws to have opened containers of alcohol or to consume alcohol in the street.

 - You must follow the guidance of your section leader at all times, if you have any concerns of issues, these can be directed to the section leader.